MigrateLib: a tool for end-to-end Python library migration

-\paragraph{\ref{rq:manualEffort}: Approach} \ref{rq:correctness} shows that \MigOverallCorrectCount migrations are completely correct after the automated migration process.
+\ref{rq:correctness} shows that \MigOverallCorrectCount migrations are completely correct after the automated migration process.
 The remaining \MigOverallNeedManualFixCount migrations will therefore require the developers to fix/complete them.
 To mimic what developers would do, we attempt to fix the migrations ourselves.
-However, the \MigOverallNeedManualFixCount migrations are between \LibPairNeedManualFixCount unique library pairs in \RepoNeedManualFixCount repositories.
-Attempting to fix all these migrations manually would be very time consuming and impractical.
-Therefore, we select one random migration from each library pair, while maximizing the number of unique repositories.
-This gives us a total of \MigManualFixApplied migrations between \MigManualFixApplied library pairs in \RepoManualFixApplied unique repositories, which we proceed to fix.
+However, the \MigOverallNeedManualFixCount migrations are between \MigManualFixApplied unique library pairs in \RepoNeedManualFixCount repositories.
+To reduce the amount of manual work needed, while keeping the dataset diverse, we attempt to manually fix one incomplete migration from each library pair.
+Our selection results in a total of \MigManualFixApplied migrations between \MigManualFixApplied library pairs in \RepoManualFixApplied unique repositories, which we proceed to fix.

-For each of these migrations, we open the code using the PyCharm IDE at the version after \tool migration.
-We refer to library documents and other online resources to understand each test error and how to fix it.
-After applying the edits, we runs the tests again and save the test report, which we refer to as \TestReportManual.